florentpoujol/stricter-laravel/readme.md

 Before Laravel 11, there is a `app.aliases` configuration array, which map a short name with a class FQCN.
 It is only ever used for facades but can be used for any classes.

-This allow to use facades (or other classes) without even using their FQCN or adding the `use` statement, which, like helpers is only ever maybe useful in Tinker.
+This allow to use facades (or other classes) without even using their FQCN or adding the `use` statement, which, like helpers may only ever be useful in Tinker.

 I prefer to empty completely this list so that no alias is registered.
 Note that the autoloader callback is still being registered, which is a little annoying when your are step-debugging with xDebug.